Obama says he has regrets surrounding disinformation in 2016 election - NewsBreak

 Obama says he has regrets surrounding disinformation in 2016 election

-Former President Obama on Thursday said he still holds regrets for failing to see the rampant spread of disinformation within the U.S. while he was president, particularly around the 2016 election.
+( The Hill ) — Former President Barack Obama on Thursday said he still holds regrets for failing to see the rampant spread of disinformation within the U.S. while he was president , particularly around the 2016 election.

 In a speech at Stanford University on the dangers of disinformation, Obama touched on the 2016 election, which U.S. intelligence has long confirmed Russia meddled in.